• Skip to primary navigation

 The book is short and easy to read.
 It has less than 100 pages in all.

 It is full of basic money management information.
-The information is presented with relatable stories and illustrations to drive home the important points.
+The information is presented with relatable stories and illustrations to drive home the important points about creating financial abundance by starting at a young age.

 The appendix contains a list of resources to take the next steps to execute upon the information presented.